Professional and Agency Notification

 system to ensure the identification of children ages birth to three with disabilities.
 Parents and referring parties should call 1-800-505-7000 (Infoline) to initiate entry into this system.

 Children are referred to the Birth to Three system by a variety of sources, including parents, hospitals, pediatricians, nursing services, social services and school system staff.
 Children identified as being in need of services are referred to community agencies, and programs and services are provided in accordance with the eligibility standards and service options currently available through the Birth to Three system.
 The school district maintains a record of the children with disabilities for whom special education and related services will likely be required upon entry into school at age 3.

 The school district works with the Birth to Three system to ensure the effective transition from one service delivery system to the other when children requiring special education and related services reach school age.
 In accordance with Connecticut statutes and regulations, a transition plan is developed to support the transition to preschool services provided by the school district.
 The transition plan includes the following provisions:

-1. To train parents regarding future placements and other matters related to the child's
+- To train parents regarding future placements and other matters related to the child's transition.

-3. To obtain parental consent to transmit information to the local school district to ensure
+- To obtain parental consent to transmit information to the local school district to ensure continuity of service.

 Simsbury Parents!
 Do you have questions or concerns about your child’s development?
 Preschool screening could help you find some answers.